 Uttarakhand is very rich in its flora and fauna.
 About 116 species of Himalayan plants and flowers are found here.
 Apart from this, some of the world's best wildlife sanctuaries and reserves are located here.

-BADRINATH: Cradled in the twin mountain ranges of Nar and Narayan id the holiest of four main shrines, Badrinath, along the left bank of river Alaknanda.
-With splendid Neelkanth mountains as the backdrop, it is an important destination on the sacred itinerary of every devote Hindu.
-The temple of Shri Badrinath on the banks of Alaknanda River dates back to the Vedic times.
-Situated at the altitude of 3133Mts .
-The present temple is believed to have been built by Adi Guru Shankracharya- an 8th Century Philosopher saint, who also established a "Math" here.
+BADRINATH: Cradled in the twin mountain ranges of Nar and Narayan is the holiest of four main shrines, Badrinath, along the left bank of the river Alaknanda.
+With splendid Neelkanth mountains as the backdrop, it is an important destination for every devoted Hindu.
+The temple of Shri Badrinath on the banks of Alaknanda river dates back to the Vedic times.
+It is situated at an altitude of 3133 m.
+The present temple is believed to have been built by Adi Guru Shankracharya- an 8th-century philosopher saint, who also established a "Math" here.

-YAMUNOTRI: In the traditional Char Dham Yatra, this is the western most shrine of the Himalayas dedicated to Goddess Yamuna, it is perched top a flank of the "Bandarpunch" peak (3165 Mts) and is situated opposite to Gangotri.
-Yamunotri, or Yamuna "utri" is the source of the sacred river Yamuna, which originates from the Champasar Glacier lying 1 km ahead of the shrine, at the altitude of 4142 Mts.
+YAMUNOTRI: In the traditional Char Dham Yatra, this is the westernmost shrine of the Himalayas dedicated to Goddess Yamuna, it is perched top a flank of the "Bandarpunch" peak (3165 m) and is situated opposite to Gangotri.
+Yamunotri or Yamuna "utri" is the source of the sacred river the Yamuna, which originates from the Champasar glacier lying 1 km ahead of the shrine, at the altitude of 4142 m.
 Pilgrims usually do not visit the source as it is not easily accessible.